Is Gambling Legal in Georgia in 2026?

 Georgia has strict expungement rules, making it hard to remove a gambling conviction from your record once it is on there.

 A conviction for illegal gambling in Georgia will create a criminal record.
 This record can have serious long-term effects on many parts of your life.
-The impact varies between misdemeanors and felonies, but both create a permanent record that can influence future opportunities.
+The impact varies between misdemeanors and felonies, but both create a permanent record that can destroy future opportunities.